This post may contain affiliate links. Please read our disclosure policy.

 - Split pea soup can be cooked in a slow cooker or a pressure cooker.

-- Thicken split pea soup by allowing it to simmer uncovered for a little bit longer.
-If you’re short on time, some of the peas can be mashed or blended with an immersion blender.
+- Thicken split pea soup by allowing it to simmer uncovered for a little longer.

-- Store cooked split pea soup in the refrigerator for up to 4 days for freeze for up to 3 months.
+- Store cooked split pea soup in the refrigerator for up to 4 days or freeze for up to 3 months.

 Did your family enjoy this Split Pea Soup?
 Be sure to leave a rating and a comment below!